egon-isnoise/JS-Games/README.md

 # JS-Games
-Some games I made following freeCodeCamp.org tutorials, my own styling to be added when I finish all of them (2 more to go)
+Some games I made following freeCodeCamp.org tutorials, my own styling to be added when I finish all of them (only Tetris to go)